VolkovLabs/business-satellite/README.md

 ## Feedback

-We love to hear from you.
-There are various ways to get in touch with us:
+We're looking forward to hearing from you.
+You can use different ways to get in touch with us.

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-grapi-datasource/issues/new/choose).
 - Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and add a comment.
-- Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
+- Sponsor our open-source plugins for Grafana at [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
-- Star the repository to show your support.
+- Support our project by starring the repository.

 ## License